-Who May Apply
+Who May Apply for a Master's Degree

 Men and women with bachelor's degrees earned from accredited United States institutions of higher learning or an equivalent degree from a nationally accredited college or university outside the United States will be considered for admission.
 Applicants considered by the University to have the ability to pursue graduate study and who show a desire for personal development are admitted without regard to sex, race, color, religion, national or ethnic origin, veteran's status, disability, age, or any other legally protected class.